DataDisca/Environment/README.md

 [Access Here](./Data_Repositories.md)

 ## Note
-This is only a catalogue.
 Copyrights of technologies and contents are owned by their respective owners.